General Rules, Techniques And Advice

 - Leave enough space between you and the vehicle in front so that you can pull up safely if it suddenly slows down or stops.
 The safe rule is never to get closer than the overall stopping distance (see Typical Stopping Distances diagram shown above)

 - Allow at least a two-second gap between you and the vehicle in front on roads carrying faster-moving traffic and in tunnels where visibility is reduced.
-The gap should be at least doubled on wet roads and increased still further on icy roads
+The gap should be at least doubled on wet roads and up to ten times greater on icy roads

 - Remember, large vehicles and motorcycles need a greater distance to stop.
 If driving a large vehicle in a tunnel, you should allow a four-second gap between you and the vehicle in front